Skip to main content

 Circuit Breaker for HTTP

-The ctx.http() method returns a raw reqwest::Client for external calls.
-For circuit breaker protection, use ctx.http_with_circuit_breaker() which tracks failure rates per host.
+ctx.http() returns an HttpClient backed by the circuit breaker, which tracks failure rates per host.
 After repeated failures (default: 5), requests fail fast rather than waiting for timeouts.
 This prevents cascade failures when downstream services are unhealthy.
+Use ctx.raw_http() only when you need streaming responses or a custom redirect policy — it bypasses the circuit breaker.

 The circuit breaker has three states: